How to reduce your energy consumption

-Renewable energy provider Tonik Energy is on hand to provide homeowners with the necessary tips to reduce your carbon footprint and energy use, while also revealing the so-called hacks that are actually no use.
+Renewable energy provider Tonik Energy is on hand to provide homeowners with the necessary tips to reduce your energy use, while also revealing the so-called hacks that are actually no use.

 A big culprit here is linked to 'vampire energy' - this is where electrical appliances are left plugged into the wall when they're not in use.
 Phone chargers are especially culpable for this, costing residents as much as £80 a year in unused energy, working out at around £6,500 over a lifetime - pricy, eh?